LLNL/RAJA/docs/sphinx/user_guide/tutorial/launch_basic.rst

     in terms of nested for loops.

 In this example, we introduce the RAJA Launch framework and discuss hierarchical loop-based parallelism.
-The RAJA Launch API currently lives under the RAJA experimental namespace, ``RAJA::expt``, and will be promoted to the standard RAJA namespace in the next release.
 Kernel execution details with RAJA Launch occur inside the lambda expression passed to the ``RAJA::launch`` method, which defines an execution space::